stevezheng23/mrc_tf/README.md

 ## DataSet
 * [SQuAD](https://rajpurkar.github.io/SQuAD-explorer/) is a reading comprehension dataset, consisting of questions posed by crowd-workers on a set of Wikipedia articles, where the answer to every question is a segment of text, or span, from the corresponding reading passage, or the question might be unanswerable.
+* [CoQA](https://stanfordnlp.github.io/coqa/) a large-scale dataset for building Conversational Question Answering systems.
+The goal of the CoQA challenge is to measure the ability of machines to understand a text passage and answer a series of interconnected questions that appear in a conversation.
+CoQA is pronounced as coca
+* [QuAC](https://quac.ai/) is a dataset for modeling, understanding, and participating in information seeking dialog.
+Data instances consist of an interactive dialog between two crowd workers: (1) a student who poses a sequence of freeform questions to learn as much as possible about a hidden Wikipedia text, and (2) a teacher who answers the questions by providing short excerpts (spans) from the text.
+QuAC introduces challenges not found in existing machine comprehension datasets: its questions are often more open-ended, unanswerable, or only meaningful within the dialog context.

 ## Usage
 * Run train